IceCrow14/physics_compiler/README.md

 On the first run, you will be greeted by a warning message, and asked to provide the path to your Halo Custom Edition installation folder, as well as the path to your Invader installation folder.

-Don't worry if you make a mistake, if you want to change these paths later by calling the launcher script using option **-s** to start over.
+Don't worry if you make a mistake, if you want to change these paths later, you can do that by calling the launcher script using option **-s** to start over.
 ```
 launcher[.cmd] -s
 ```